 Its a tricky one isn’t it!?
 You consume something, you put it in the bin, but how do you truly KNOW that your rubbish isn’t polluting the ocean?
 We know that since China stopped accepting our rubbish that it is still shipped out to Asia and those countries have no way to deal with it either.
 Our rubbish is piling up next to rivers, drifting out on winds, being dumped and then we are blaming others for causing the issues!
 Its a crazy world we live in right now.
 I have decided to take some action and for me that action is to get out and clean up the beaches I go to, rivers and oceans that I paddle or country lanes I walk along.

 The key thing about paddle cleanups for me is the ability to connect with our waterways and to get upfront and personal with the waste that is in it.
 By doing this you can clearly see a reflection of our daily lives, discarded ‘away’ as if there is some magic worker bee that will come and clean it all up.
 Ok, so I am out there doing exactly that but 70% of the litter is out of reach so we are only tackling the bits that float or get stuck.

-There are other positive impacts to a Paddle Cleanup too:
+There are other positive impacts to cleaning up your local waterways:

 - Help your stretch of water to look how you want.